alarafat/Image_Captioning/README.md

 ## Accomplished as a required project for Udacity Computer Vision Nanodegree

 ## Project Overview
-This is the second project from the course.
+This is the second project of the Udacity Computer Vision course.
 In this project, I used 1 layer GRU (Gated Recurrent Units) to generate captions for Coco dataset images.

 *The jupyter notebooks for the project submission are also included.
 The files are:  *